patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

   disruptive to the conference".
 No other timeline is given.
 * *2022-03-10:* X still has access to the CppCon Google Drive and has been actively involved in planning CppCon 2022 over the past week.
+* *2022-03-12:* Chandler Carruth, the previously unnamed board member that was made to leave the board, writes a [Twitter thread][4] about his experience.

 ## Footnotes